What it Means to be Laid Off:

 After you have been laid off, the sooner you start looking for alternate employment the better.
 Your unemployment insurance benefits are only paid out for a certain number of weeks and usually cover just a portion of your usual income.

-How to You Get a Job After Being Laid Off:
+How to Get a Job After Being Laid Off:

-The global COVID-19 (Coronavirus) pandemic has had a major impact on the U.S. economy forcing thousands of businesses to lay off a significant portion of their workforce.
+The global COVID-19 pandemic has had a major impact on the U.S. economy, forcing thousands of businesses to lay off a significant portion of their workforce.
 If you have been laid off, this would be a good time to update your skills while you seek alternate employment.

 Whether you take an online course, a practical workshop, or a business-related course, having updated skills that are relevant to your industry will give you the upper hand during the recruitment process.

 If you haven't already done so, it is time to update your resume.
 Make sure you have included your recent work experience and any new skills or qualifications you may have.
-Having your resume updated and ready to send out will serve you well when you start networking.
+Having your resume updated and ready to send out will serve you well when you start networking and applying for work.

 Recruiting agencies act as intermediaries between companies looking for new talent and job seekers.
 Recruiting agents usually have in-depth knowledge of specific employment sectors and can provide information, interview preparation, and recruitment opportunities.